 Small and effective, an HDMI cable is a wonderful travel companion that lets you watch anything from your own devices on a television screen.
 It’s perfect for an Airbnb that has a beautiful big TV filled with nothing you want to watch.

-Simply connect the cable between your device and the TV, pull up YouTube or your favorite streaming service, and start watching on a larger screen.
+Simply connect the cable between your phone, tablet, or laptop and the TV, pull up YouTube or your favorite streaming service, and start watching on a larger screen.
 Just be sure to buy a cable or adapter with the right kind of plug on one end — Lightning, USB-C, mini-DP, or whatever type you need for your device.